 Those involved in the care and use of animals should make themselves aware of the potential disease hazards and other associated occupational health and safety issues, and manage risks according to the school's risk management process.
 Apart from injuries which may occur due to handling animals, there are a variety of infectious diseases (zoonoses ) that are transmissible from various animals to humans.

 Zoonotic diseases are common and the illnesses they cause can be serious.
 They can be spread by direct contact with animals, such as bites or scratches, or through indirect contact with animal faeces, bodily fluids, aerosols, birth products or enclosures contaminated with these materials.

 Staff should familiarise themselves with the zoonoses the animals in their care may potentially transmit, the routes of transmission and what activities may potentially expose staff or students to infection.
 This research will inform the risk assessment to determine how to manage these risks or determine whether the activity should be conducted at all.

-For comprehensive advice regarding zoonotic diseases and precautionary measures to minimise risks to staff and students, refer to Handling Live Animals in a School Setting 411K, Animal contact guidelines - reducing the risk to human health and Preventing Zoonoses .
+For comprehensive advice regarding zoonotic diseases and precautionary measures to minimise risks to staff and students, refer to Animal observation and handling 411K, Animal contact guidelines - reducing the risk to human health and Preventing Zoonoses .